Goosehead Insurance Inc (GSHD) and Watford Holdings Ltd. (NASDAQ:WTRE) Contrasting side by side | New Business Observer

 |2.25

-Competitively Watford Holdings Ltd. has a consensus target price of $31.25, with potential upside of 35.52%.
+Watford Holdings Ltd. on the other hand boasts of a $31.25 consensus target price and a 56.17% potential upside.

 Performance